LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies

 \subsection{Arrangements of genus $1,2,\ldots$}

-We extend the definition of arrangements of double pseudolines by relaxing the condition on the arrangement which says that the genus of its underlying surface is $1$.
-By an indexed and oriented arrangement (of double pseudolines) of genus $g\geq 1$ we mean a finite indexed family $\ga$ of at least two simple closed oriented curves embedded in a compact nonorientable surface $S_\ga$ of genus $g$ with the property that there exists closed tubular neighborhoods $R_i$ of the $\tau_i$ (ribbons for short) such that \begin{enumerate} \item for any subfamily $\subarrang$ of $\ga$ the union of its ribbons, denoted, $R_\subarrang$, is a closed tubular neighborhood of the union of its curves; the compact surface obtained by attaching, using homeomorphisms for the attaching maps, topological disks to the boundary curves of $R_\subarrang$ is denoted $S_\subarrang$; \item any subfamily $\subarrang$ of $\ga$ of size $2$ considered as embedded not in $S_\ga$ but in $S_\subarrang$ is homeomorphic to the dual arrangement of a (hence any) configuration of two convex bodies; \item for any $\tau_i, \tau_j\in \ga$ the intersection of the disk side of $\tau_i$ in the subarrangement $\tau_i,\tau_j$ and the ribbon $R_i$ is independent of $\tau_j$. \end{enumerate} Thus arrangements of genus $1$ are the arrangements of double pseudolines as defined in the previous sections.
-Figure~\ref{cuffarrang} depicts two embeddings in 3-space of the tubular neighborhood of an arrangement of two double pseudolines (thus a union of two ribbons).
+By an arrangement of double pseudolines of genus $g\geq 1$ we mean a finite family $\Gamma$ of at least two simple closed curves cellularly embedded in a compact nonorientable surface $\SSJ_\Gamma$ of genus $g$ with the property that there exist closed tubular neighborhoods $R_i$ of the $\Gamma_i$ (ribbons for short) such that \begin{enumerate} \item for any subfamily $\subarrang$ of $\Gamma$ the union of its ribbons, denoted $R_\subarrang$, is a closed tubular neighborhood of the union of its curves; the compact surface obtained by attaching topological disks to the boundary curves of $R_\subarrang$, using homeomorphisms for the attaching maps, is denoted $\SSJ_\subarrang$; \item any subfamily $\subarrang$ of $\Gamma$ of size $2$ considered as embedded not in $\SSJ_\Gamma$ but in $\SSJ_\subarrang$ is homeomorphic to the dual arrangement of some (hence any) configuration of two convex bodies; \item for any $\Gamma_i, \Gamma_j\in \Gamma$ the intersection of the ribbon $R_i$ of $\Gamma_i$ and the disk side of $\Gamma_i$ in the subarrangement $\Gamma_i,\Gamma_j$ is independent of $\Gamma_j$. \end{enumerate} Thus arrangements of double pseudolines of genus $1$ are the arrangements of double pseudolines as defined in the previous sections.
+Fig.~\ref{cuffarrang} depicts two embeddings in $3$-space of the tubular neighborhood of an arrangement of two double pseudolines (thus a union of two ribbons).